andreivisan/andreivisan.github.io/_posts/2015-12-5-the-power-of-observer-pattern-for-android-ui-libraries.md

     private CustomEditText mPostContent;
     private RelativeLayout mPostButton;
     private View mFragmentView;
+    private Fragment mCurrentFragment;

+    private PublishPostListener mPublishPostListener;

     @Override
     public View onCreateView(LayoutInflater inflater, ViewGroup container, Bundle savedInstanceState) {
         mFragmentView = inflater.inflate(R.layout.post_form, container, false);
+        mCurrentFragment = this;

         mPostContent = (CustomEditText)mFragmentView.findViewById(R.id.post_content);
         mPostButton = (RelativeLayout)mFragmentView.findViewById(R.id.post_button);

+        initView();

         return mFragmentView;
     }

+    private void initView() {
+        mPostContent.setOnEditTextImeBackListener(new EditTextImeBackListener() {
+            @Override
+            public void onImeBack(CustomEditText ctrl, String text) {
+                getActivity().getSupportFragmentManager().beginTransaction().remove(mCurrentFragment).commit();
             }
+        });

+        mPostButton.setOnClickListener(new View.OnClickListener() {
+            @Override
+            public void onClick(View v) {
+                if(!TextUtils.isEmpty(mPostContent.getText())) {
+                    mPublishPostListener.onPostPublished(mPostContent.getText().toString());
+                }
+            }
+        });
+    }

+    public void setmPublishPostListener(PublishPostListener mPublishPostListener) {
+        this.mPublishPostListener = mPublishPostListener;
+    }
+}
 ```

+Above we have another demonstration of how powerful the Observer pattern can get when exporting custom components.
+Let's first look at the way we implemented the pressing on the back button to dismiss the soft keyboard.
+As I said above we can implement this any way we want and in our case it makes perfect sense to just dismiss the whole view together with the soft keyboard.
+Now let's look at another listener we have implemented and that is `PublishPostListener`.
+This listener has a method called `void onPostPublished(String postContent)` that will get triggered once we click on `Post content` button and will provide us with the text inside our custom `EditText`.
+Obviously you can make this more complex by adding on `onError` method that gets triggered for example when there is no text inside the `EditText`.
+But for the purpose of this post one method should do.

 #### Custom View